-The disadvantage of the corner group is that it wont fit every living room shape.
+The disadvantage of the corner group is that it won’t fit every living room shape.
 If the wall you are looking to run the corner group along juts out or is at an angle, which isn’t 90 degrees, it will cut into the floor space of your room.
 Your living room could also be laid out in a way that a corner sofa could obstruct a double door to a dining room or a window view.
 Most corner groups come in a couple of standard sizes, small, medium and large.
-Some Furniture stores offer made to measure Corner groups.

 When deciding on whether a corner group is right for you, first, take a look at the space you have to work with.
 Take note of the walls you want it to run along.
-Corner groups can be made both left hand facing and right hand facing.
-It is a good idea to draw a sketch of the room with where you want to place a corner suite and the measurements you have to work with.
+Corner groups can be made both left-hand facing and right-hand facing.
+It is a good idea to draw a sketch of the room with where you want to place a corner sofa and the measurements you have to work with.
 Take note of windows, doorways, radiators or anything that a corner group might obstruct.

 It is also important to consider what you will be using your corner group for most.
 Will it be a lounging area?
 How many people would you need to comfortably fit on it on a daily basis?
 Do you entertain guests on a regular basis?

 Many people think the corner group gives a more intimate feel to a room as people are seated much closer together.
 It is a more sociable option for families and friends popping over for a visit.
-If you do a lot of entertaining guests who aren’t close family or friends you might prefer to go for a standard 3+1+1 over a corner group as guests tend to go straight for an armchair upon arrival to someone’s house.
-If you have the space you could fit a corner group along with an accent chair or even a two seater.
+If you do a lot of entertaining guests who aren’t close family or friends, you might prefer to go for a standard 3+1+1 over a corner group as guests tend to go straight for a reclining chair upon arrival at someone’s house.
+If you have the space, you could fit a corner group along with an accent armchair or even a two-seater.

-Although corner groups can give more space to a small room they are also perfect for making a larger room more personal.
-People may think if they have a very big area that they need a lot of furniture.
-In fact corner groups are perfect for larger rooms as you can use it as a focal point in the room.
+Although corner groups can give more space to a small room, they are also perfect for making a larger room more personal.
+People may think if they have a very big area that they need a lot of living room furniture.
+In fact, corner groups are perfect for larger rooms as you can use them as a focal point in the room.
 You can use them to create a divide in a larger room in turn making the space more homely and intimate.

 More and more Sofa manufacturers are making modular sofas.
-Modular sofas are perfect for any size room as you can build them up from a one seater to as big as your room desires.
-They have so many options to choose from to customize your corner group exactly the way you want it.
+These high-quality sofas are perfect for any size room as you can build them up from one-seater to as big as your room requires.
+They have so many options to choose from to customise your corner group exactly the way you want it.

 So what do you think is a modular sofa or Corner group the right option for you?